Setting up your Premium workspace

 We're going through some changes!
 Trello Teams are now Workspaces.
 Soon, all boards will be in a Workspace.
 You might see us mention Teams in a few places as we're going through these changes.
 Thanks for your patience!

-If you've upgraded your Trello team to Trello Business Class and you're looking to onboard your team as smoothly as possible, you are in the right place.
-If you're a visual learner, feel free to check our Business Class webinar here.
+If you've upgraded your Trello Workspace to Premium and you're looking to onboard your Workspace as smoothly as possible, you are in the right place.

-The first thing you will want to do with your new Business Class team is adding your colleagues as members.
-Click the "Members" tab from your team's page to get started.
+The first thing you will want to do with your new Premium Workspace is adding your colleagues as members.
+Click the "Members" tab from your Workspaces page to get started.

-Please note that the Business Class subscription is per-team-member, which means that every person that you invite to be a member of your team will incur an additional charge.
-You can check how billing works with Business Class here.
+Please note that the Trello Premium subscription is per-Workspace-member, which means that every person that you invite to be a member of your Workspace will incur an additional charge.
+You can check how billing works with Premium here.

-You can add members to your team by clicking the "Add Members" button on the member's page.
+You can add members to your Workspace by clicking the "Add Members" button on the member's page.
 Add members by entering their email address or Trello username.
 Individuals that are not already signed up with Trello will receive an email inviting them to sign up for Trello.
-When they create an account they will automatically be added to your team.
+When they create an account they will automatically be added to your Workspace.

-Who do I need to add in my team?
-Anyone you'd like to give full access to all Business Class features and control with Business Class permissions.
+Who do I need to add to my Workspace?
+Anyone you'd like to give full access to all Premium features and control with Premium permissions.